Ross65536/phpdev-on-docker/README.md

 ```
 to leave the container execute `exit`.

 __Note that the container must be running__ in order that you can run exec.
 Therefore if you pause the containers by hitting Ctrl^C, for example, it won't work.
 This means that you'll have to have one terminal for running the containers and another to exec commands onto the php container.
-Another approach is to run docker in detached/background mode
+I prefer the first approach but another possible one is to run docker in detached/background mode
 ```
     docker-compose -d up
     # do other things such exec into a container

     docker-compose stop # pauses the containers
 ```
-> I prefer the first approach.

-__(Bonus) This happens because__ in Docker each container is running a main never-ending process, being that the life cicle of a container is tied to that process.
+> __ This happens because__ in Docker each container is running a main never-ending process, being that the life cicle of a container is tied to that process.
 In other words, a container only exists to run that main process.
 In fact when you hit `docker-composer up` and launch the containers, each has one process associated e.g., the php container has the php server, postgres the postgres server, and so on.

+__You might run into file permissions issues__ if you use `php artisan make` to generate files.
+This happens because these files will be created by the php container root user.
+To solve that you can simply run `sudo chown -R $USER ` after each file(s) generation.

+__When you save your changes to git__ simply stage, commit, merge and push your changes as usually.
+The only caveat is, if you doing that with terminal, and you are using `docker ... bash` to enter the containers, do not forget that you need to be at the host (your pc) when commiting and pushing as thats where your git creadentials and on the other hand if your're not at the host, you might run you'll run into permission issues with the .git files, analogously to the previous paragraph.

 # Working with pgAdmin